- Unfortunately, butterflies do not have very long lifespans.

 Butterflies in the wild are exposed to many more dangers and predators, so studying them this way gives scientists a more accurate view of how long they typically live.

-On average, most adult butterflies only live for about two weeks.
+On average, most adult butterflies only live for about 15-29 days.
 Some may live up to six weeks, and the ones that migrate to more tropical climates may live even longer before they return home to mate.

 Butterflies live their lives in four stages: egg, caterpillar, pupa, and butterfly

 In the egg stage, a mother butterfly will lay her eggs on a plant that will provide proper nutrition for the larvae when they hatch.
 The eggs typically hatch after about a week, but the eggs of some species may take more or less time.
 Butterflies usually take a “quantity” approach to egg-laying, so they will lay many eggs in the hope that a small portion of them will survive.